mortael/script.skinshortcuts/resources/docs/advanced/Overriding an action.md

 #### Respecting user choice

 It's always expected that user choice will be respected.
-That means that if a user has selected a particular shortcut, if it is overriden it should be clear why this is being done, or the option should be tied to a skin setting.
+That means that if a user has selected a particular shortcut, if it is overridden it should be clear why this is being done, or the option should be tied to a skin setting.

 ***Quick links*** - [Readme](../../../README.md) - [Getting Started](../started/Getting%20Started.md) - [Advanced Usage](./Advanced%20Usage.md)